Don Draper’s New Year’s Eve Plaid Sportcoat

 Don wears a pair of dark brown wool trousers with his sport coat.
 Not much is seen of the trousers other than the plain-hemmed bottoms and the fact that they have belt loops.
 Given their fit and Don’s preference, they are almost definitely flat front rather than pleated.

 Don’s slim silk necktie is is a deep red that nicely brings out the overcheck in his sport coat.
-There is a small white “squiggle” pattern in the center that likely has some significance to the tie manufacturer.
+There is a small white “squiggle” pattern in the center that likely has some significance to the cravatologist responsible for the tie’s manufacture.
 The only descriptions that I and my girlfriend could muster is that the pattern looks “sorta like Texas” or a “distorted fleur-de-lis”.

-As he doesn’t need to worry about going outside into the snow, Don chooses a pair of comfortable black leather tasseled loafers with black dress socks.
+As he doesn’t need to worry about going outside into the snow, Don chooses a pair of comfortable black leather tassel loafers with black dress socks.

 When he accompanies Dr. Rosen down to the basement, Don puts on his standard winter overcoat, a dark charcoal topcoat constructed of heavy wool with a subtle glen check.
 It is single-breasted with notch lapels and 3-button front.
 The edges of the lapels and pockets are swelled, and the coat also features flapped hip pockets, cuffed sleeves, and a long single rear vent.
 A gray glen check scarf, which he is seen wearing in other scenes, is stuffed into the topcoat’s outer right pocket.